-The Learning Assistance Program (LAP) provides tutoring in introductory level courses, supplemental instruction, and courses and consultations to enhance students learning skills.
-LAP also works with special populations of students – such as modest-income and/or first generation college students, as well as student-athletes – to provide a comprehensive support system that maximizes academic success.
+The Student Learning Center (SLC) provides tutoring in introductory level courses, supplemental instruction, and courses and consultations to enhance students learning skills.
+SLC also works with special populations of students – such as modest-income and/or first-generation college students, as well as student-athletes – to provide a comprehensive support system that maximizes academic success.

 Office of Testing Services